mywyau/wander/README.md

 # Kurtis

 Basically the idea is to build a desk/office booking app.
 Kinda like a air bnb but for desks.
-Know it's already been done etc. but wanting to learn more about architecture, design, testing, making tooling choices and solo dev choices etc. Also can eventually maybe look into other things such as event driven architecture using kafka/message queues and websockets.
+More of an exercise to see how far I get and break away from boring gov code and projects.
+Wanting to learn more about architecture, design, testing, making tooling choices and solo dev choices etc. Also can eventually maybe look into other things such as event driven architecture using kafka/message queues and websockets.
 At one point did have a streaming websockets feature in place for desk availabiliy and changing state for a given desk but moved it to another github repo/microservice, and will likely scrap it or change it entirely.

 The stack is fairly functional (FP):